PhD fellow: Simon Bager

 Large private companies whose brand has a high level of recognition by consumers have been put under pressure by civil society to contribute to sustainability.
 As a result, many multinational companies have adopted sustainable sourcing practices, which are defined as voluntary practices companies pursue to improve the social and/or environmental management of their suppliers’ activities.
 This includes, for example, commitments to eliminate deforestation from their supply chains – which link producers to final consumers,– or to achieve broader social and environmental improvements.
 Companies implement these pledges by committing to certify the raw materials they purchase from suppliers, to audit these suppliers, engage in local and direct sourcing, invest in smallholder farms, etc. There are great variations in the nature, stringency, level of transparency, and effectiveness of these commitments depending on the companies, commodities and regions.

-The objective of this PhD is to analyse the impacts of recent supply-chain initiatives for selected commodities and geographies (e.g., cocoa in West Africa and Ecuador).
+The objective of this PhD project is to analyse the impacts of recent supply chain sustainability initiatives for selected commodities and geographies (e.g., coffee in East Africa and Central America).
 The research will address the following questions:

 - Are recent sustainability supply-chain initiatives effective at promoting sustainable land use and local livelihoods?